 Saturday – we woke up quite late and got some tasty ‘polish breakfast’ – scrambled eggs with bacon and onion, wellll tasty!
 Then we headed to the tourist information centre.
 Here we were guided to a few key places to visit.
 We also picked up a cool map which was for ‘young travellers’ written by locals.

-Our first stop was the remainder of the Warsaw Ghetto wall, from WW2.
+First stop was the remainder of the Warsaw Ghetto wall, from WW2.
 It was weird to see it after all the information we had read at the memorial for the Jewish in Berlin.
 We followed this with a trip to the Museum of the Warsaw uprising in August 1944.
 It was interesting to hear the individual stories of the people’s involvement, and link it back to all we had heard in Berlin.

 Walking further into old town square we took a look across the city up St Anne’s Church (KOŚCIÓŁ ŚW.
 ANNY) which cost us about 40p to go up to the viewing tower.
 Everything is so much cheaper here, it’s hard not to want to compare to £ all the time!